 The Symposium is named in honor of Michael R. Argetsinger (1944-2015), who was himself a race car driver, the author of five books on motor racing, and a founding member of the IMRRC.
 Michael was the son of Cameron and Jean Argetsinger, who brought Formula One racing to America and founded the Watkins Glen Grand Prix Race Course as well as the later Watkins Glen International race course.
 Michael inherited his parents’ passion for motor sport.

 The Symposium is a unique forum with a growing audience of motor sport enthusiasts; it provides scholars, writers and researchers, both professional and amatuer, with a venue in which to present their work on the history of motor sport to their peers, to the wider motor sport community, and to the general public.
 Presentations on any topics relating to automotive competition and the cultural impacts of motor racing are welcome.
 The IMRRC and the SAH solicit abstracts of presentations and coordinate the selection of presentations, panel discussions and a keynote speaker for each Symposium.
 Scholars, journalists and motor racing researchers and writers of all descriptions are encouraged to participate.
 The Call for Papers is issued each March or April.

-The two days of sessions included fifteen half-hour individual presentations, one small group presentation, and one round table discussion.
-Several sessions were presented remotely from Australia, Belgium, Italy, Scotland, New Zealand, Nevada and South Carolina.
+Two full days of sessions included fifteen half-hour individual presentations, one small group presentation, and one roundtable discussion.
+Several Symposium sessions were presented remotely from Australia, Belgium, Italy, Scotland, New Zealand, Nevada and South Carolina.
 Keynote speaker Buz McKim, renowned NASCAR historian, presented “Moonshine and Its Connection to the American Auto Industry.”
-The Watkins Glen Area Chamber of Commerce generously sponsored a reception at the IMRRC on Friday evening.